frdel/agent-zero/docs/architecture.md

 > if they exist, otherwise, it will fall back to the files in `prompts/default`.

 ## Extensions
 - Extensions are a powerful feature of Agent Zero, designed to keep the main codebase clean and organized while allowing for greater flexibility and modularity.
-Here’s a detailed exploration of the extensions feature:
+Here's a detailed exploration of the extensions feature:
 ### Structure of Extensions
 Extensions can be found in `python/extensions` directory.
 - **Folder Organization**: The extensions are stored in a designated subfolder within the Python directory.
 This includes various subfolders that correspond to different aspects of the agent's message loop.